sarutlaa/tinitiate-aws-glue/markdown/aws-glue.md

 * Glue PySpark DataFrame Built in Psuedo --done ( Current date or time, location - check?? )
 * Glue PySpark DataFrame Connect by prior(hierarchial queries) -- recurisive
-* Glue PySpark DataFrame partitions -- done (Can we partition in pyspark and what is its use case? )

 ### Data Frame Writing into different targets: